College Application and Exploration Week

-College Application and Exploration Week sites must meet at least three basic requirements:
+College Application and Exploration Week sites must meet at least FOUR basic requirements:

 - Provide computer lab time to allow 12th grade (or adult) students to explore college options and submit college applications.
-Seventh through 11th grade students can explore career and college options using the state's free college-planning website, www.cfwv.com.
+Seventh through 11th-grade students can explore career and college options using the state's free college-planning website, www.cfwv.com.
 Students younger than 7th grade can complete other college and career awareness activities.
 If schools/classes are meeting virtually, students can complete these tasks virtually from their school-issued devices.

-- Host one or more schoolwide activities to increase awareness of the importance of planning for education and training beyond high school.
+- Host one or more school-wide activities to increase awareness of the importance of planning for education and training beyond high school.
 If schools/classes are meeting virtually, instructors will be provided with alternate activities or make accommodations to existing activities found within the toolkit that can be completed at home.

-Additionally, schools are encouraged to host a variety of fun activities aimed at building excitement about the college exploration process and informing students of postsecondary options.
+Additionally, sites are encouraged to host a variety of fun activities aimed at building excitement about the college exploration process and informing students of postsecondary options.
 Site leaders will be provided with an event planning and idea kit.
 Online resources, activities, and information will also be available on CFWV.com.

 Why Sign Up?